NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 - `scope.identifier` where `identifier` is the [Mobius2 language identifier](../mobius2docs/declaration_format.html#entities-and-identifiers) of the entity in the given model scope.
 - `scope["Name"]` where `"Name"` is the Mobius2 language name of the entity in the given model scope.

-The `app` is itself the model top scope.
+The `app` acts as the model top scope.
 You can then scope into modules from it using e.g.

 ```python
 app["Module name"]